 Interception of Tax Refund

-If your ex-spouse is supposed to receive state or federal tax refunds, personal injury settlement, or lottery winnings, a court order can be issued to intercept such payments and apply them towards the payment of your alimony dues.
+If your ex-spouse is supposed to receive state or federal tax refunds or lottery winnings, a court order can be issued to intercept such payments and apply them towards the payment of your alimony dues.

 Suspension of Driver’s License

-Based on a court order, the state can suspend the driver’s license of your ex-spouse as well as refuse the issuance of any other state licenses, such as professional practice, boating, or fishing to them.
+Based on a court order, the state can suspend the driver’s license of your ex-spouse as well as refuse the issuance of any other state licenses, such as professional practice, boating, or fishing.

 Jail Time and/or Fine